 - Do not lean on top of the Chromebook. - Do not place anything near the Chromebook that could put pressure on the screen. - Do not place anything in the carrying case that will press against the cover. - Do not poke the screen. - Do not place anything on the keyboard before closing the lid (e.g. pens, pencils, notebooks). - Clean the screen with a soft, dry antistatic, or microfiber cloth.
-Do not use window clean the screen with a soft, dry antistatic, or microfiber cloth.
-Do not use window step cleaner or any type of liquid or water on the Chromebook.
-Individually packaged premoistened eyeglass lens cleaning tissues can be purchased to clean the screen.
+Do not use window [sep] cleaner or any type of liquid or water on the Chromebook.
+Individually packaged pre-moistened eyeglass lens cleaning tissues can be purchased to clean the screen.
 These are very convenient and relatively inexpensive.